 Generating DTSI and DTBO Overlay Files

-In this step the AMD HW description captured in the custom PL design must be translated into a Linux understandable format.
-In Linux HW is described using a concept called device trees (DT).
-The human readable form of these are dts and dtsi files.
-The PL design is loaded post Linux boot, therefore this step generates a DT overlay.
-The overlay DT is slightly different than the Linux boot DT - it must define “fragments” that are added dynamically by Linux at runtime.
+In this step, the AMD hardware description captured in the custom PL design must be translated into a Linux understandable format.
+In Linux hardware is described using a concept called device trees (DT).
+The human readable form of these are .dts and .dtsi files.
+The PL design is loaded post Linux boot, so this step generates a DT overlay.
+The overlay DT is slightly different than the Linux boot DT; it must define “fragments” that are added dynamically by Linux at runtime.

-The dts/dtsi files can be generated in a number of ways, all of which require the HW description data captured in the XSA or bit file.
+The .dts/.dtsi files can be generated in a number of ways, all of which require the hardware description data captured in the XSA or bit file.
 After a .dtsi file is generated, it is then compiled into a binary .dtbo file.
-The .dtbo file is expected in firmware folder for each applications.
+The .dtbo file is expected in the firmware folder for each application.

-1. In AMD Software Command-Line Tools (XSCT), use Device Tree Generator (DTG) and .xsa file to generate .dtsi, and Device Tree Compiler (DTC) to compile a .dtbo file
+1. In AMD Software Command-Line Tools (XSCT), use the Device Tree Generator (DTG) and .xsa file to generate the .dtsi file, and Device Tree Compiler (DTC) to compile the .dtbo file.

-2. Manually create .dtsi file, and in Yocto, use dfx_user_dts bbclass to create .dtbo
+2. Manually create the .dtsi file, and in Yocto, use dfx_user_dts bbclass to create the .dtbo file.

-3. Manually create .dtsi file, and in PetaLinux, use fpgamanger_custom bbclass to create .dtbo
+3. Manually create the .dtsi file, and in PetaLinux, use fpgamanger_custom bbclass to create the .dtbo file.

-4. In PetaLinux, use fpgamanger_dtg bbclass tools and petalinux-build to generate .dtsi file from .xsa file, and compiling it into .dtbo.
+4. In PetaLinux, use fpgamanger_dtg bbclass tools and petalinux-build to generate the .dtsi file from the .xsa file, and compiling it into .dtbo.

 Tools and Input Required